Positive mental wellbeing in the hybrid workplace

 We’ve talked with workplace wellbeing expert Dr Debra Villar to find out how mental health can be considered in your hybrid workplace.
 Dr Villar oversees and develops evidence-based corporate wellbeing programs to help companies thrive.

 Dr Villar highlights that employees will be experiencing a vast and varying mix of emotions as many may be looking forward to seeing their colleagues and getting out more, while also feeling concerned about how this may affect work-life balance and their health.
-Read on as Dr Villar shares her insights on the importance of addressing mental health challenges so you can ensure your organisation flourishes with the emergence of the hybrid workplace.
+Read on as Dr Villar shares her insights on the importance of addressing mental health challenges so you can ensure your organisation flourishes with the emergence of the hybrid workplace model.

 The mental health challenges of hybrid working and how to overcome them